A-D-E-L-M-A-H-M-O-U-D/Whisper-Video-Audio-Transcriber/README.md

 ## Features
 - Convert video to audio.
-- Transcribe audio using Whisper's `tiny` model.
+- Transcribe audio using Whisper's `base` model.
 - Save transcriptions as SRT or VTT files.

 ## Prerequisites